What To Do If You’ve Been Catfished?

 4) Asking for Money

 Catfishers have a motive, and unfortunately, money is often involved.
 If the person is insistent on you sending them money or getting involved in financial schemes, it’s a clear red flag.
+Older individuals are particularly vulnerable, often losing significantly more money to these scams.

-5) The Photos Don’t Check Out
+5) The Photos Don’t Check Out with a Reverse Image Search

 Photos don’t always lie, but they can be photoshopped.
 Catfishers often use fake photos to present their alter egos and deceive others.
 To verify that the photos provided are genuine, try running them through reverse image checks on Google or other sites such as TinEye to see if they were used elsewhere or matched up to the person you’ve been talking to.